YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * For information on the syntax and usage of a trigger definition file, refer to the `Triggers <../ProgrammersGuide/triggers.html>`_ chapter and the `$ZTRIGGER() section in the Functions chapter of the Programmer's Guide <../ProgrammersGuide/functions.html#ztrigger-function>`_.

-* A MUPIP TRIGGER -TRIGGERFILE operation occurs within a transaction boundary, therefore, if even one trigger from the trigger definition file fails to parse correctly, MUPIP TRIGGER rolls back the entire trigger definition file load.
+* A MUPIP TRIGGER TRIGGERFILE operation occurs within a transaction boundary, therefore, if even one trigger from the trigger definition file fails to parse correctly, MUPIP TRIGGER rolls back the entire trigger definition file load.
 Trigger maintenance operations reserve their output until the transaction commits at which time they deliver the entire output in a consistent way.
 MUPIP TRIGGER operations have an implicit timeout of zero (0), meaning the read must succeed on the first try or the command will act as if it received no input.

-* MUPIP TRIGGER -TRIGGERFILE ignores blank lines and extra whitespace within lines.
+* MUPIP TRIGGER TRIGGERFILE ignores blank lines and extra whitespace within lines.
 It treats lines with a semi-colon in the first position as comments and ignores their content.

-* If the -NOPROMPT option is specified and the trigger definition file contains a :code:`-*` line, then YottaDB will delete all triggers without user confirmation.
+* If the NOPROMPT option is specified and the trigger definition file contains a :code:`-*` line, then YottaDB will delete all triggers without user confirmation.

 * MUPIP TRIGGER compiles the XECUTE action string and rejects the load if the compilation has errors.